llagendijk/GoodWeUSBLogger/README.md

 * ioctl_opt
 * enum

-these imodules should however be installed when you install the tool as described below. cd into the directory where the sources are located.
+these modules should however be installed auomatically when you install the tool as described below.

+## Installation

+cd into the directory where the sources are located.

 ```bash